 The Registration Process:

-Your child is eligible to attend Montessori Preschool program or Early Learning program if he/she at least 30 months of age on the date of entrance to our group daycare classrooms.
+Your child is eligible to attend Montessori PreK program or Early Learning program if he/she at least 30 months of age on the date of entrance to our group daycare classrooms.

 A North Fleetwood Montessori teacher or manager will give you a tour of our centre and answer any of your questions.
 Before you leave, we will provide you with a registration package.
 To register, please return the registration form, the non-refundable $125 registration fee, void cheques and the $250 deposit.
 Once these items are returned to North Fleetwood Montessori, you will be given confirmation of your child’s placement.